jamzi/devhealth/content/blog/remote-work/index.md

 ### Finding remote work

-There are two types of remote work companies, a fully remote company and a company that accepts remote workers.
-It's much easier to be in a fully remote company because all the company values and processes are geared towards location independent workers.
+There are two types of remote work companies: a fully remote company and a company that accepts remote workers.
+It's much easier to be in a fully remote company, because all the company values and processes are geared towards location independent workers.

-If you have an existing job, feel free to can ask your employer for a remote work arrangement.
+If you have an existing job, feel free to ask your employer for a remote work arrangement.

 There are some well-known companies in the tech scene that are either fully remote or allow remote workers.
-The most known ones are Automattic (the company behind Wordpress), GitLab, Buffer, Trello, Stripe, etc. Find remote job offers on the [We Work Remotely job board](https://weworkremotely.com).
+The most known ones are Automattic (the company behind Wordpress), GitLab, Buffer, Trello, Stripe, etc. You can find remote job offers on the [We Work Remotely job board](https://weworkremotely.com).

-To get a sense of how to work remotely while still keeping day job, you can try participating in an open-source project.
+To get a sense of how to work remotely while still keeping a day job, you can try participating in an open-source project.

 ### Conclusion

-Remote work is not a trend — it’s here to stay.
-Its benefits outperform the negatives.
-There are smart people everywhere in the world and it makes sense for companies as they get a larger pool of candidates.
+As Buffer report says, "remote work is not a trend — it’s here to stay".
+Its advantages outperform the negatives.
+Also, to get the best people for the job, companies need to look outside their headquarters city.

 ### Resources